Invention of the telephone: Antonio Meucci

 In the 1880s Meucci was credited with the early invention of inductive loading of telephone wires to increase long-distance signals.
-Unfortunately, serious burns from an accident, a lack of English, and poor business abilities resulted in Meucci's failing to develop his inventions commercially in America.
+Serious burns from an accident, a lack of English, and poor business abilities resulted in Meucci's failing to develop his inventions commercially in America.
 Meucci demonstrated some sort of instrument in 1849 in Havana, Cuba, however, this may have been a variant of a string telephone that used wire.
 Meucci has been further credited with the invention of an anti-sidetone circuit.
 However, examination showed that his solution to sidetone was to maintain two separate telephone circuits and thus use twice as many transmission wires.
 The anti-sidetone circuit later introduced by Bell Telephone instead canceled sidetone through a feedback process.

 An American District Telegraph (ADT) laboratory reportedly lost some of Meucci's working models, his wife reportedly disposed of others and Meucci, who sometimes lived on public assistance, chose not to renew his 1871 teletrofono patent caveat after 1874.

 A resolution was passed by the United States House of Representatives in 2002 that said Meucci did pioneering work on the development of the telephone.
 The resolution said that "if Meucci had been able to pay the $10 fee to maintain the caveat after 1874, no patent could have been issued to Bell".

 The Meucci resolution by the US Congress was promptly followed by a Canada legislative motion by Canada's 37th Parliament, declaring Alexander Graham Bell as the inventor of the telephone.
 Others in Canada disagreed with the Congressional resolution, some of whom provided criticisms of both its accuracy and intent.